 - Recent sales of similar properties in the subject neighborhood.

 - Photographs showing aspects of the property that would affect the value.

 Please note, that if deemed necessary, without a physical exterior and interior inspection, no change in assessed value will be considered.
 The owner must supply information to support a different value than what has been determined by the Assessment Department.

 Change of Assessment Notices resulting from an informal review will be sent to the property owner, no later than the first week in May.

-If you still disagree with the assessor’s valuation of your property, a more formal process exists, where property owners can present their case to the Board of Assessment Review, which holds its Grievance Day hearings on the First Tuesday of June.
+If you still disagree with the assessor’s valuation of your property, a more formal process exists, where property owners can present their case to the Board of Assessment Review, which holds its Grievance Day hearings on the Forth Tuesday of May.
 The process is free and open to all property owners.
 Keep in mind, property owners will be required to submit documentation supporting their estimate of value and acquiring this information is at the home owner’s expense.